Home Treatment Psoriasis Hope

 Psoriasis is a common disorder caused by too rapid production of new skin cells, causing red scaly patches.
 Up to 3% of the UK population is affected by the non-contagious condition which can cause significant disability.
 For those who have access to UVB treatment at their local dermatology unit, a course usually entails three visits each week for between eight to ten weeks.
 It works by calming down the immune overreaction in the skin.
 One reason that the treatment is usually done in hospital is because most dermatologists believe that home phototherapy is inferior and that it carries more risks.

 In the latest study, patients with psoriasis from 14 hospital dermatology departments were randomly assigned to receive either home UVB phototherapy or hospital-based treatment.
-Home treatment was equivalent to hospital therapy both in terms of safety and the effectiveness of clearing the condition.
-And those treated at home reported a significantly lower burden of treatment and were more satisfied.
+Home phototherapy was equivalent to hospital therapy both in terms of safety and the effectiveness of clearing the condition and those treated at home reported a significantly lower burden of treatment, plus were more satisfied.

 Study leader Dr Mayke Koek, from Utrecht University Mecical Centre, said: "We knew a lot of dermatologists were not convinced of the safety and effectiveness of UVB phototherapy but our theory was they should be equally safe.